nullstack-solutions/iMock2/docs/README.md

 - Run `node tests/cache-workflow.spec.js` from the project root.
 The spec loads `js/core.js` and `js/features.js` in a VM sandbox to assert that optimistic cache operations keep the cache map, optimistic queue, and rendered mappings in sync through create, update, and delete flows.

 ## Deployment automation
-- Pushes to the `main` branch trigger the GitHub Pages workflow in `.github/workflows/static.yml`, deploying the latest build to the production `github-pages` environment with the canonical site URL.
-The workflow mirrors the [official GitHub Pages template](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow), including the single-flight concurrency guard recommended by GitHub.
+- Pushes to the `main` branch trigger the GitHub Pages workflow in `.github/workflows/static.yml`, deploying the latest build to the production root URL: `https://<user>.github.io/<repo>/`
-- Pushes to the `test` branch run the same workflow but toggle the deploy step into preview mode.
-GitHub Pages generates an isolated preview URL for the test branch, exposed in the workflow summary, so you can validate changes without impacting production.
+- Pushes to the `test` branch deploy to a separate subdirectory: `https://<user>.github.io/<repo>/test/` - this ensures production and test environments are completely isolated and don't overwrite each other.
+- The workflow uses `gh-pages` branch as the publishing source with different target folders (`/` for main, `/test/` for test branch).
-- To publish a preview, push commits to `test` or dispatch the workflow manually from the Actions tab while selecting the desired ref.
-Merge into `main` when you are satisfied to promote the change to production.
+- To publish changes, push commits to the appropriate branch or dispatch the workflow manually from the Actions tab.
+Merge `test` into `main` when satisfied to promote changes to production.

 ## Feature map
 ### Dashboard